Skip to main content

 Presentations

-Park, S., Cheng, X., Murray, J., Stephens, A., Viegut, A., Alibali, M., & Matthews, P. (2025).
+Park, S., Cheng, X., Murray, J., Stephens, A. C., Viegut, A. A., Alibali, M., & Matthews, P. (2025).
 Developmental differences in fraction knowledge across timed and untimed contexts.
 [Poster presentation].
 Biennial Meeting of the Society for Research in Child Development, Minneapolis, MN.

 Viegut, A. A., Stephens, A. C., & Matthews, P. G. (2023, April 13-16).
 How does fractions knowledge support algebra knowledge?: An interdisciplinary investigation.
-[Conference presentation].
-American Educational Research Association Conference, Chicago, Illinois.
+[Paper presentation].
+Annual Meeting of the American Education Research Association, Chicago, Illinois.

 Viegut, A. A., Stephens, A. C., & Matthews, P. G. (2022, June 1-3).
 Why does fractions knowledge support algebra knowledge?
 Investigating multiple paths.
 [Poster presentation].
 Mathematics Cognition and Learning Society Conference, Antwerp, Belgium.